What Causes Stroke In Young People?

 Yes, it can occur at any stage of life, including people in their twenties and thirties.Though chances go up as folks get older, around 10–15% of these events still happen in adults younger than 45.

-Even folks who feel perfectly fine can still be at risk.Things that can lead to serious issues include strain on the body, substance use, excess weight, family history, and specific medical conditions.
+Even folks who feel perfectly fine can still be at risk.Factors that can trigger serious issues include strain on a system, substance use, excess weight, family background, and certain medical conditions.

 Conclusion